poseidon/matchbox/Documentation/getting-started-rkt.md

 Get started with the Config service on your Linux machine with rkt, CNI, and appc.

-In this tutorial, we'll run the Config service (`bootcfg`) to boot and provision a cluster of 5 VM machines on a CNI bridge (`metal0`).
+In this tutorial, we'll run the Config service (`bootcfg`) to boot and provision a cluster of four VM machines on a CNI bridge (`metal0`).
 You'll be able to boot etcd clusters, Kubernetes clusters, and more, while emulating different network setups.

 ## Requirements